 For partial Retrieve request primitives.
 Attributes contained in the Content parameter of Retrieve request primitive shall be mapped to the fragment component of request-target, as specified in clause 6.2.2.2, and vice versa.

-A Token Request Information parameter included in a reponse primitive shall be mapped into the message-body either as a XML or JSON serialized object.
+A Token Request Information parameter included in a response primitive shall be mapped into the message-body either as a XML or JSON serialized object.
 The Content-Type and Content-Length headers shall be set compliant with the data representation (i.e. Content-Type: application/xml or application/json depending on the serialization format).
 Note that the Token Request Information parameter is used in oneM2M error response primitives (X-M2M-RSC: 4103 "ORIGINATOR_HAS_NO_PRIVILEGE") only, which do not carry any other primitive content.

 Error response messages which include the Token Request Information parameter in the Message-Body shall not include any debugging information.